Braid group symmetries of Grassmannian cluster algebras: Fock-Goncharov cluster algebras

 Now we return to the general case of $r$ affine flags.

-\begin{defn} Let $D$ be a disk with marked points $1,\dots,r$ arranged clockwise on its boundary.
-For each triangulation $T$ of $P$, we define a seed $\Sigma(T) = (\tilde{\mathbf{x}}(T), \tilde{Q}_k(t))$ in $\bbc(\Conf(k,r))$ as follows.
-Let $x < y < z$ be the vertices of a triangle in $T$.
-We denote by $\Delta_{a,b,c}(x,y,z) \in \bbc(\Conf(k,r))$ the Fock-Goncharov coordinates coming from this triangle.
-Notice that if two triangles in $T$ share an edge, then the Fock-Goncharov coordinates on this shared edge are the same functions on $\Conf(k,r)$.
-The extended cluster $\tilde{\mathbf{x}}(T)$ is the union of the Fock-Goncharov coordinates taken over the various triangles in $T$.
-The Fock-Goncharov coordinates sitting on the boundary of the $r$-gon serve as frozen variables.
+\begin{defn} Let $D$ be a disk with marked points $1,\dots,r$ in clockwise order on the boundary.
+For each triangulation $T$ of $D$, we define a seed $\Sigma(T) = (\tilde{\mathbf{x}}(T), \tilde{Q}_k(t))$ in $\bbc(\Conf(k,r))$ as follows.
+The extended cluster $\tilde{\mathbf{x}}(T)$ is the union of the Fock-Goncharov coordinates coming from the various triangles in $T$.
+Notice that if $e$ is an internal edge of $T$ then it lies on two triangles, but the Fock-Goncharov coordinates associated to the edge $e$ in either triangle agree as functions on $\FG(k,r)$.
+The Fock-Goncharov coordinates sitting on the boundary edges of $D$ serve as frozen variables.
 The extended quiver $\tQ_k(T)$ for this seed is obtained by gluing together the quiver fragments from each triangle in $T$, using the directed edges indicated Figure~\ref{fig:FGQuiver}.
 See Figure~\ref{fig:FGSeed} for an example. \end{defn}